Vonage/vonage-python-sdk/voice/README.md

 ## Structure

 There is a `Voice` class which contains the methods used to call Vonage APIs.
 To call many of the APIs, you need to pass a Pydantic model with the required options.
-These can be accessed from the `vonage_voice.models` subpackage.
 Errors can be accessed from the `vonage_voice.errors` module.

 ## Usage